AviatrixSystems/Docs/HowTos/gateway.rst

 For example, with the default medium setting, the gateway down detection time is on average 1 minute.

-The keep alive template is a gloabl configuration on the Controller for all gateways.
+The keep alive template is a global configuration on the Controller for all gateways.
 To change the keep alive template, go to

 ::